 Eat lunch at Thai Park

 Thai Park, located in a park that’s really called Preußenpark, is where a group of Thai vendors sell cheap but delicious food.
-Until recently, they were technically doing business illegally, but with such a long history, they were tolerated.
-Now they have an actual business to cover all operations, but it’s still a unique and inexpensive place to eat.
-Don’t expect tables or chairs.
+Until recently, they were technically doing business illegally, but with such a long history, authorities just looked the other way.

 Get drinks at a Späti